 PCM Pulse Code Modulation.
-A commonly employed algorithm to digitize an analog signal (such as a human voice) into a digital bit stream using simple analog-to-digital conversion techniques.
+A commonly employed algorithm to digitize an analog signal conversion techniques.

+(such as a human voice) into a digital bit stream using simple analog-to-digital and UDP headers of RTP packets.

 PDU Protocol Data Unit.